Shouree/storm-http-framework/doc/01-Getting_Started/04-Tutorials/index.md

 Tutorials
 =========

-TODO:
-- Basic introduction to Storm and Basic Storm (hello world example, some quirks)
-- Introduction to language features of Basic Storm
-- Examples of using some DSLs.
-For example, for creating simple UIs with the DSL for layout

-Maybe in a separate section:
+Idea for outline:

+- Simple example in Basic Storm, basic IO, file access.
+- Small example with different threads, to illustrate the threading model
+- Using the UI library
+- Using the syntax language, write a small grammar, use it.
+Perhaps also with the parser library.
-- Creating a basic language extension to Basic Storm
+- Syntax extension to Basic Storm (+ usage example)
+  - Extending the grammar
+  - Case for generating new top-level constructs
+  - Case for generating new AST nodes
+    - Both generate IR directly, and using nodes in the AST
-- Creating a stand-alone language
+- Creating a simple language (just functions that evaluate simple expressions)